mbvyn/snowflake-dbt/README.md

  - #### tests/:
 Holds YAML files defining tests for the dbt models.

-Inside the **/snowflake_scripts**
-There are examples of queries that need to be run for the correct operation of the project
+Inside the **/snowflake_scripts** there are examples of queries that need to be run for the correct operation of the project.